Master HTML and CSS on this 2 day introduction to HTML and CSS training course.

 Also, you’ll receive:

-✔ A full-colour manual covering everything in the course so that you can recap.
+✔ A full-colour manual covering everything in the course.

 ✔ A USB stick for the course exercises to let you practise more in your own time.